robertlarkins/math-and-code-tricks/BashOnWindows.md

 - `sudo apt update` to check for package updates
 - `apt list --upgradable` to list all packages that can be upgraded
 - `sudo apt upgrade` to upgrade all the packages
+- `sudo apt-get autoremove` remove packages that were automatically installed dependencies for other packages that are no longer needed